pmean/build-website/text/04/Rates.md

 In proportions where the numerator is very much smaller than the denominator, the tests using Poisson methods are good and useful approximations to tests based on binomial methods.
-That may be one reason why people will often use \"rate\" and \"proportion\" interchangeably.
+That may be one reason why people will often use "rate" and "proportion" interchangeably.

-Here\'s a conceptual framework for the comparison of two rates
+Here's a conceptual framework for the comparison of two rates

 ![rate03.gif not found.](../../../web/images/04/Rates01.png)